-Through September 2018, PIT collections were lower than forecasted due to timing-related refund payments, partly offset by stronger than expected withholding and tax year 2018 current estimated payments.
-Consumption/Use Tax receipt collections exceeded both forecasts due to higher sales tax receipts base growth.
-Compared to the revised estimate, lower than projected business tax receipts were driven by timing of insurance tax payments.
+Through December 2018, PIT collections were lower than forecasted due to weaker than expected Tax Year 2018 current estimated payments.
+Consumption/Use Tax collections exceeded forecasts due to higher sales tax base growth.
+Lower than projected business tax receipts were primarily driven by the timing of insurance tax payments and lower than projected audit receipts.

-Miscellaneous Receipts exceeded the initial estimates mainly due to the receipt of unplanned Extraordinary Monetary Settlements (\$335 million).
-Compared to the revised estimates, which included unplanned Extraordinary Monetary Settlements, miscellaneous receipts were \$78 million lower, driven by lower bond proceeds reimbursements associated with transportation.
+Miscellaneous Receipts exceeded the initial projections mainly due to the receipt of unplanned Extraordinary Monetary Settlements (\$572 million), and higher HCRA and lottery receipts.
+These higher receipts were offset by the timing of bond proceed reimbursements, primarily for ESD projects, which were reimbursed with a bond sale in January 2019.
+Compared to the revised estimates, miscellaneous receipts were in line with projections.

-Federal grant receipts were higher than both initial and revised estimates (\$2.4 billion and \$2.2 billion, respectively), driven by Federal operating aid disbursements, as well as timing of reimbursements for program costs initially financed by the State and later reimbursed with Federal funding.
+Federal grants were higher than both estimates (\$3 billion and \$742 million, respectively), driven by Federal operating aid disbursements, as well as the timing of reimbursements for program costs initially financed by the State and later reimbursed with Federal funding.